Everything Solidity Developers Need to Know About the console.log Function

 Debugging is a vital and reoccurring step in learning how to write Solidity smart contracts, patch vulnerabilities, and fix problematic bugs.
 The two typical development errors in smart contracts consist of runtime errors and logic errors.

-The console.log() is the primary tool to identify a bug within the code by supporting developers to print a variable or a message to the user.
-It accepts a parameter (i.e. array, object or message) and returns the value of the parameter.
+The console.log() accepts a parameter (i.e. array, object or message) and prints the value in the web console for developers to evaluate.
 This method enables developers to navigate the issue that may occur through outlining the output of the code step-by-step.

 In this article, we’ll show you the main way to debug Solidity, review debugging tools in Hardhat, Foundry, Truffle, and Brownie, and then provide debugging tips.